Why doesn’t the applicant start with the ZBA Office?

 What is the next step after filling out the Application forms?

-The applicant files the completed forms with the Town Clerk.
+The applicant returns the completed forms with the ZBA for review.
+The ZBA files the application with the Town Clerk.

 When is the Applicant scheduled for a Public Hearing?